-Kabaddi: Origin, rules and the Pro Kabaddi League
+Kabaddi origin, history, rules and Pro Kabaddi League

 Kabaddi has gained a new lease of life in the public perception ever since the inception of the Pro Kabaddi League.
 The commercialization of the sport has created a large audience base that has acquired a keen interest in it.

-Here, we will try to put some light upon the basic history, rules and the other details of the sport to make readers acquainted with this remarkable sport.
+Here, we will try to shed some light upon the basic history, rules and other details of the sport to make readers acquainted with this remarkable sport.

 Origin

-It could be believed that Kabaddi has been prevalent in the Indian subcontinent and the neighboring countries for a considerable period of time.
-Over a period time, it has evolved and then gained significance on the organizational level to conduct the sport professionally.
+It could be believed that Kabaddi has been prevalent in the Indian subcontinent and the neighbouring countries for a considerable period of time.
+Over a period of time, it has evolved and then gained significance on the organizational level to conduct the sport professionally.

 It is said that the term ‘kabaddi’ was derived from the Tamil words ‘kai’, which means hand and ‘pidi’ – which translates to hand.
 It is also known as ‘kapardi’ in Nepal and ‘chedugudu’ in Andhra Pradesh.